 Application procedure

-The request procedure can only be done online on the website of the Department of Study grant (‘Studietoelagen – afdeling Toelagen en Erkenningen’).
+The request procedure can only be done online on the website of the Department of Study grants (‘Studietoelagen – afdeling Toelagen en Erkenningen’).

 You will have to log in and make an online profile to start your request.
-Once this is done, the Department of Study grants will send you an e-mail requesting to complete the data in your online file.
-You will have to answer a number of questions to clarify your family situation.
+Once this is done, the Department of Study grants will send you an email requesting to complete the data in your online application.
+You will have to answer a number of questions to clarify your situation.

-At that time you can also upload the necessary documents (e.g. the rental contract of your student accommodation, proof of income, …).
+At the same time you can also upload any requested documents (e.g. the rental contract of your student accommodation, proof of income, …).

 With this information the Department of Study grants will be able to check if you are eligible for a study grants and if so, they can calculate the amount of the study grants based on the income.

-In order to log in and make an online profile to start your file or to follow up your file afterwards, you will need an e-ID card reader and the pin code of your ID card/Belgian residence permit card or you can log in with the app ‘itsme’ that you have downloaded and activated on your smartphone.
+In order to log in and make an online profile to start your file or to follow up your file afterwards, you will need an e-ID card reader and the pin code of your ID card/Belgian residence permit card or you can log in with the ‘itsme’ application once it’s been downloaded and activated on your smartphone.
+European citizens can also log in through eIDAS.

-You can also go to the office of the Flemish Community of your province in order to get direct help from the staff of the Department of Study grants.
+Alternatively you can schedule an online appointment and get direct help from the staff of the Department of Study grants.

 Note!
 The website is in Dutch, but once you have logged in online, you can change the language to English.

-If you need help filing the request, go to the Social Services’ office of your campus/Office for Student Affairs.
+If you need help filing your application, consult the Social Services’ office of your campus/Office for Student Affairs.

 Conditions for a study grant

-You must fulfill 3 conditions (at the same time) in order to receive a study grant from the Flemish Community: nationality conditions, conditions of study and financial conditions.
+You must fulfill all 4 conditions in order to receive a study grant from the Flemish Community: nationality conditions, age condition, pedagogical conditions and financial conditions.

-If you meet all the requirements, you receive a study grant.
-In that case, you are also eligible for a reduction of the tuition fee.
+If you meet all the conditions, you are eligible for a study grant as well as a reduction of the tuition fee.

 Nationality conditions